Ruggero1912/ruggero1912.github.io/index.md

 With a strong foundation in software engineering, coupled with expertise in deep learning, cloud computing, and data engineering, I am dedicated to leveraging technology to solve complex problems and drive innovation. --->

-I am a passionate software engineer freshly graduated in the Master's degree in Artificial Intelligence and Data Engineering at the University of Pisa, following my Bachelor's degree in Computer Engineering from the same institution. <br/>
+I am a passionate software engineer freshly graduated in the Master's degree in Artificial Intelligence and Data Engineering at the University of Pisa with a thesis titled *Advanced Query Suggestion for Interactive Text-to-Image Retrieval: A Novel Task and Benchmark*, focused on computer vision, multimodal AI and information retrieval.<!-- , following my Bachelor's degree in Computer Engineering from the same institution. --><br/>
 With a strong foundation in computer engineering, coupled with expertise in deep learning, cloud computing, and data engineering, I am dedicated to leveraging technology to solve complex challenges and drive innovation.

 #### My interests